chelsea-hansen/RSV-Interventions/README.md

 ### contact
 This model uses the contact martix from the POLYMOD study (Mossong et al. 2008.
 "Social Contacts and Mixing Patterns Relevant to the Spread of Infectious Diseases."
 PLOS Medicine. https://doi.org/10.1371/journal.pmed.0050074.)
 The contact matrix has been aggregated to match the age groups used in this model.
 ### rsv_ts
 This is a weekly count of RSV-coded hospitalizations (and optionally, ED visits) for all age groups combined.
-Values from 1-9 have been suppressed and are interpolated.
+Values from 1-9 in the sample dataset have been suppressed and are interpolated.
 It is recommended to have at least 3 years of data prior to the COVID-19 pandemic, but more years of data is better.
 ### age_distribution
 This is the proporiton of RSV-coded hospitalizations (and optionally, ED visits) in each age group (with middle age groups collapsed in to 1-4yrs and 5-64yrs).
 The proportions are separated into the pre-pandemic time period (pre-March 2020) and the post-pandemic (post-March 2020) time period.
 ### scale_ed_to_hosp (optional)